Evolution in Real Time

 - Select the Real-Time Live! form.

-In particular, please be aware of crucial information that you need to provide, including but not limited to:
+In particular, please be aware of the crucial information you need to provide, including but not limited to:

 - A minute-by-minute breakdown of a six-minute presentation of your work for a live audience.

 - An overview of the platform and necessary hardware needed to run your project.
 (Note: SIGGRAPH cannot guarantee on-site availability of any specific hardware platforms or software packages.
 For the best results, plan to ship your own platform hardware to the conference.)

 - A list of all licensed components and/or middleware.

 - One “representative image” suitable for use on the conference website and promotional materials.
 See the Representative Image Guidelines located on the Submission FAQ page.

 - Minimum 1500 x 1000 pixel resolution.